 8. Accountants help you extract cash from the business in the most tax-efficient way

 Deciding to set up your own business can carry a lot of risk and responsibility and your accountant can help you make sure you’re being paid for your work in the most tax-efficient way.
 Even if your company isn’t making any money yet, your accountant can help you make sure that you’re reimbursed for any expenses you paid out of your own pocket.
+You can also check out our guide on how much to pay yourself to help you plan how you will take money from your business.

 9. Accountants help you build for the future